Continuum of Services

 The Positive Approach to Student Success (PASS)

 The Positive Approach to Student Success (PASS) classroom is designed to provide and teach healthy emotional and behavioral skills to students to enable them to succeed in the general education environment and life.
+This program focuses on academic and behavioral needs by implementing a critical social skills curriculum.
+Students have the opportunity to interact with their peers to sustain the acquired skills.
+The PASS classroom is offered from elementary to high school.

 Placement of a student in the Irving ISD PASS classroom must be an ARD committee decision.